ichatz/adm/README.md

 * [Data Visualization using Rome Population Dataset](lab-visualization/ADM%20Lab%20-%20Visualization.ipynb)

-# Lab on Document Databases using the Lazios's Bar/Restaurant Dataset
+# Lab on Document Databases using the Lazio's Bar/Restaurant Dataset

 The lab focuses on using dataset (in JSON format) provided by the [Open Data portal of Italy](http://www.datiopen.it) and how to use a document database, such as [MongoDB](http://www.mongodb.com), to store & organize the data.